 2.1 system: This system is simply the soundbar, which offers left and right audio channels.

-3.1 system: Adding a Bose bass module drastically enhances your sound system.
+3.1 system: Adding a Bose bass module drastically enhances your surround sound system and audio quality.
 Bose subwoofers are compact and potent, and they connect wirelessly to the soundbar.

-5.1 system: This is one of the most complete systems you can get with Bose.
-You can add a pair of surround speakers to complement your soundbar and bass.
-These small speakers deliver comprehensive sound to any room while being small enough to stay out of the way.
+5.1 system: If you want great sound, this is one of the most complete systems you can get with Bose.
+You can add a pair of surround sound speakers to complement your soundbar and bass.
+These small speakers deliver comprehensive sound to any living room or multi-room setup while being small enough to stay out of the way.

 Bose’s proprietary technology includes ADAPTiQ, which is an innovation to calibrate the sound needs for specific rooms.
 Bose speakers, including soundbars, come with an ADAPTiQ headset that will direct the calibration process to optimize acoustic performance.

-This is something to employ when you first get your speakers and whenever you rearrange furniture in a room or play music in a new room.
+This is something to employ when you first get your speakers and whenever you rearrange furniture in a living room, create a multi-room setup, or play music in a new room.

 If you have the option, a wall mount is a preferable spot for the soundbar, as it’s unencumbered and can disperse sound more evenly throughout the room.